bollwyvl/blockd3/README.markdown

 Make suggestions via the [tickets][]!

-Once the blockd3 API has stabilized, [bl.ocks][] (or something like it) should be fun for sharing examples!
+Once the blockd3 API has stabilized, [bl.ocks][] (or something like it) should be fun for sharing examples! [github-api][] makes this look pretty easy.

 ## Roadmap
 - block coverage of the d3 API